SyncfusionExamples/XlsIO-Examples/FAQ/Worksheet/.NET/Parse Worksheets On Demand/README.md

 using System.IO;
 using Syncfusion.XlsIO;

-Step 5: Include the below code snippet in **Program.cs** to parse worksheets on demand in Excel document.
+Step 5: Include the below code snippet in **Program.cs** to avoid processing unnecessary worksheets when opening an Excel document using C#?
 ```csharp
 using (ExcelEngine excelEngine = new ExcelEngine())
 {